 - Use the muscles of the lower abdomen (the hara) rather than those of the chest.
 Most people need to start with an abdominal pattern of breathing, in which the lower abdomen goes in and out like a bellows.

 - Once you develop good range of motion with the lower abdomen, see if you can keep the expansion whether you are inhaling or exhaling (these concepts are explained in this video which appeared in an earlier post).
 At this point, you are engaging in hara breathing.

 - Once you can maintain your set point, try to extend it as long as you can.
 Once again, don’t strain or force yourself to keep the expansion; the breathing should feel relaxed and natural.

-- A HaraMetertm can facilitate proper breathing, by giving you graphic feedback on the expansion and contraction of your lower abdomen.
+- A HaraMetertm can facilitate proper breathing, by giving you graphic information on the expansion and contraction of your lower abdomen.
 By looking at the meter, you can become aware of which muscles to relax and which to tense in order to expand and maintain the expansion of your lower abdomen.

 - Count your breaths (exhalations only) to yourself.
 If you reach 10, go back to 1.
 If you realize that you have lost your count, go back to 1.
 If you are in doubt what to do, go back to 1.

 - The count should last the full length of your exhalation.